-- For divorces, stacked guaranteed acceptance policies can guarantee child support payments in the event the individual pass away.
+- For divorces, stacked guaranteed acceptance life insurance policies can guarantee child support payments in the event the individual pass away.

 - Business owners can stack guaranteed acceptance policies to help secure small business loans, fund buy-sell agreements, and protect their interests in their company.

-- You can stack guaranteed acceptance policies to make sure there is plenty of money available to cover your final expenses when you pass away.
+- You can stack guaranteed acceptance life insurance policies to make sure there is plenty of money available to cover your final expenses when you pass away.

 4. “Ladder” multiple term life insurance policies: